invia-flights/swift-firebase-dependencies/README.md

 We also wanted to solve a specific problem: importing Firebase systematically breaks SwiftUI previews.
-By segregating interface and implementation —only the latter requires the original Firebase—, this library provides you with a clean workaround.
+By segregating interface and implementation —only the latter requires the original Firebase—, this package provides you with a clean workaround.

 ## Usage